DevAkintunde/paddle-frontend-assessment/README.md

 ## To be improved

+- Introduce a feature to allow App users to input their specific countdown timer for preview purposes.
 - The styling can get better with some extra time on my hands.
 - The blog preview will be implemented.